Select a program listed below to learn more information about child and family services available

 What is Infant Mental Health?

-Infant Mental Health is a home-based program designed to support parents and children (from pregnancy to age 3) in building strong, healthy relationships.
-It focuses on helping families facing challenges, such as stress, mental health concerns, or worries about their child’s social/emotional health.
-This program is offered for families who are eligible for Medicaid and is provided in the home by trained professionals who visit weekly.
-They work with parents and caregivers to strengthen parenting skills, support children’s mental health, and encourage nurturing caregiving.
+Infant Mental Health is a home-based program designed to support parents and their babies or toddlers (from pregnancy to age 3) in building strong, healthy relationships.
+It focuses on helping families who may be facing extra challenges, such as stress, mental health concerns, or worries about their child’s social/emotional health.
+Infants and young children referred to these services have often experienced trauma or other factors impacting their social and emotional development.
+This program is offered through St. Clair County Community Mental Health for families who are eligible for Medicaid.

 What is Intensive Care Coordination with Wraparound Services?